an3urysm/live-share/docs/collab-vscode.md

 # Visual Studio Code How-tos

 Ready to get going with Visual Studio Live share?
-This document provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio Code.
-See [getting started](getting-started.md) for information on sharing and joining collaboration sessions in VS and other tools.
+This article provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio Code.
+See [collaboration session how-tos](collab-session.md) for information on sharing and joining collaboration sessions in VS Code and other tools.
 ## Use the scoped command menu

 Nearly all Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl + Shift + P or F1.
 You can find a complete list of commands by typing "live share".